M-o-a-T/moat-kv/docs/source/command_line.rst

    The current state may already include updates, due to DistKV's asynchonous nature.
 You should simply replace existing values.

-.. option:: -c, --chain <integer>

-   Include this many chain links in your replies.

-   The default is zero, i.e. do not include chain data.

 .. option:: -m, --msgpack